 As of January 2021, Pflügers Archiv – European Journal of Physiology became the official journal of the German Society of Physiology (DPG).
 On this occasion, the president of the society, Markus Hecker, and the editor, Armin Kurtz, wrote an editorial which we have linked below.

-At a first glance it may look strange to have the word “European” in the title of a journal that is about to become the figurehead of a German society.
-But in fact, it is not.
-Obviously, the ties between physiological research in Germany and Pflügers Archiv have a long history.
+They point out, that “….the ties between physiological research in Germany and Pflügers Archiv have a long history.
 In fact, it is the longest one possible since, worldwide, it was the first publication dedicated to this field when it was founded by the German physiologist Eduard Pflüger in 1868.
-Renamed in his honor in 1910, it is published under its present name since 1968 to reflect the widened scope of nationalities of the researchers who published their work in this journal, but perhaps also to acknowledge the growing importance of international collaborations for the field.
+Renamed in his honour in 1910, it is published under its present name [i.e. including “European Journal of Physiology”] since 1968…”

-Needless to say, this new partnership will not affect the management and general scope of the journal.
-Pflügers Archiv will continue to have a team of Executive Editors and an Editorial Board consisting of distinguished scientists from all over the world, and it will welcome manuscript sub-missions from any country and on any area and aspect of physiology, including translational research.
+Both authors further emphasize that..” joining forces with a reputed journal that unmistakably sees itself as an international publication makes perfect sense… this new partnership will not affect the management and general scope of the journal …It will welcome manuscript sub-missions from any country and on any area and aspect of physiology, including translational research….”

 (Citations taken from Hecker, M., Kurtz, A. Pflügers Archiv – European journal of physiology becomes the official journal of the German Physiological Society.
 Pflugers Arch – Eur J Physiol 472, 1657 (2020) by permission of the authors). https://doi.org/10.1007/s00424-020-02493-z